Death Star: Other superweapons

 The novel Children of the Jedi (1995) involves the return of Eye of Palpatine, a "colossal, asteroid-shaped" super dreadnaught constructed at the behest of Emperor Palpatine during the second year of the Galactic Civil War.
 The Imperials lose control of the Eye when a Jedi uses the Force to hijack the main computer with their spirits.

 Cultural influence

-The Death Star placed ninth in a 2008 20th Century Fox poll of the most popular movie weapons.
+The Death Star placed ninth in a 2008 20th Century Fox poll of the most popular film weapons.

 It has been referred to outside of the Star Wars context in such examples as: